 Is a referral from our physician needed for services?

 We do not require you to have a medical doctors’ referral for services.
 However, if you would like services to be reimbursed by an insurance company, it may be necessary to request one from your doctor's office.
 Insurance companies differ regarding the need to obtain preauthorization for services and the number of visits they will cover in a given time period.
 It is your responsibility to keep track of these requirements.

 Why don't you accept insurance?

 As a small private practice, Connections Speech Therapy does not have the resources to devote to billing insurance companies.
 It has also been a conscious decision to develop a practice that is more focused upon the children and families that we serve without the frustrations, time commitment, and constraints that go along with billing insurance companies.
 We want the decisions we make about your child's therapy services to be made in collaboration with you and not directed by an insurance company that does not understand your child's needs.
+However, we will provide upon request the appropriate documentation including a “superbill” or an itemized invoice with diagnosis and treatment codes that you may submit to your insurance carrier for reimbursement.
+Depending upon your health plan, your insurance carrier may reimburse some or all of the costs of services.
 We accept cash, checks, ALL credit cards and health savings account cards.